-Choose a novel or play in which a character deceives others.
-Then, in a well-written essay, analyze the motives for that character's deception and discuss how the deception contributes to the meaning of the work as a whole.
+Select a novel, play, or epic poem that features a character whose origins are unusual or mysterious.
+Then write an essay in which you analyze how these origins shape the character and that character's relationships, and how the origins contribute to the meaning of the work as a whole.

-You may choose a work from the list below or another work of comparable literary merit.
+You may choose a work from the list below or one of comparable literary merit.
 Do not merely summarize the plot.